CacorinoDias/Bitcoin-Price-Prediction-ARIMA-/README.md

 ## Bitcoin-Price-Prediction-ARIMA

-Given my background in the financial industry I thought It  would be interesting to try and make a price prediction model for bitcoin.
+I have a background in the financial industry I thought It  would be interesting to try and make a price prediction model for bitcoin.

 ### Questions: